Aptiv (NYSE:APTV) Updates FY 2021 Earnings Guidance

-Aptiv (NYSE:APTV) updated its FY 2021 earnings guidance on Thursday.
+Aptiv (NYSE:APTV) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $3.630-$3.870 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.740.
 The company issued revenue guidance of $16.12 billion-$16.42 billion, compared to the consensus revenue estimate of $15.69 billion.

-A number of equities research analysts have recently commented on the company.
-Oppenheimer raised their price target on Aptiv from $171.00 to $179.00 and gave the stock an outperform rating in a research report on Friday, August 6th.
-Morgan Stanley lifted their target price on Aptiv from $205.00 to $210.00 and gave the company an overweight rating in a research report on Tuesday, August 10th.
-Guggenheim raised Aptiv from a neutral rating to a buy rating and set a $184.00 target price on the stock in a research report on Thursday, June 24th.
-Royal Bank of Canada boosted their price target on Aptiv from $174.00 to $187.00 and gave the stock an outperform rating in a research report on Friday, May 7th.
-Finally, Deutsche Bank Aktiengesellschaft boosted their price target on Aptiv from $169.00 to $176.00 and gave the stock a buy rating in a research report on Friday, August 6th.
-Two investment analysts have rated the stock with a sell rating, two have assigned a hold rating and sixteen have assigned a buy rating to the company’s stock.
-The stock currently has a consensus rating of Buy and a consensus price target of $154.94.
+Aptiv (NYSE:APTV) last issued its quarterly earnings results on Wednesday, August 4th.
+The auto parts company reported $0.60 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.67 by ($0.07).
+Aptiv had a return on equity of 13.68% and a net margin of 6.72%.
+The firm had revenue of $3.81 billion for the quarter, compared to the consensus estimate of $3.59 billion.
+During the same period last year, the firm earned ($1.10) EPS.
+The company’s revenue for the quarter was up 94.2% on a year-over-year basis.
+On average, analysts expect that Aptiv will post 3.79 EPS for the current year.

-In other Aptiv news, SVP William T. Presley sold 4,000 shares of the company’s stock in a transaction dated Thursday, June 10th.
-The stock was sold at an average price of $159.61, for a total value of $638,440.00.
-Following the sale, the senior vice president now owns 39,146 shares in the company, valued at approximately $6,248,093.06.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Also, CEO Kevin P. Clark sold 5,830 shares of the company’s stock in a transaction dated Tuesday, June 15th.
-The shares were sold at an average price of $156.90, for a total value of $914,727.00.
-Following the completion of the sale, the chief executive officer now owns 359,693 shares in the company, valued at approximately $56,435,831.70.
+In related news, CEO Kevin P. Clark sold 5,830 shares of the company’s stock in a transaction that occurred on Tuesday, June 15th.
+The stock was sold at an average price of $156.90, for a total value of $914,727.00.
+Following the transaction, the chief executive officer now directly owns 359,693 shares of the company’s stock, valued at approximately $56,435,831.70.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, SVP William T. Presley sold 4,000 shares of the company’s stock in a transaction that occurred on Thursday, June 10th.
+The shares were sold at an average price of $159.61, for a total value of $638,440.00.
+Following the completion of the transaction, the senior vice president now directly owns 39,146 shares in the company, valued at $6,248,093.06.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 15,660 shares of company stock valued at $2,470,867.
+Over the last three months, insiders sold 15,660 shares of company stock worth $2,470,867.
 Insiders own 0.45% of the company’s stock.

 Aptiv Plc engages in the design, development, and manufacture of vehicle components.
 The firm also provides electrical, electronic, and safety technology solutions to the global automotive and commercial vehicle markets.
 It operates through the following business segments: Signal and Power Solutions, Advanced Safety and User Experience, and Eliminations and Other.